 Minor in Environmental Sustainability

-All courses taken to satisfy the requirements for a minor in environmental sustainability must be completed with a grade of C- or better.
-Environmental Science and Policy majors may double-count up to 7 credits of courses used in their major toward the minor.
+All courses taken to satisfy requirements for a minor in environmental sustainability must be completed with a grade of C- or better.
+Environmental science and policy majors may double-count up to 7 credits of courses used in their major toward the minor.
 Minimum number of credits required for the minor: 19.

 There is increasing demand for employees who know what sustainability is and understand its complexity, can approach problems and solutions from multiple perspectives, and know how to work with people from different disciplines.

 - Policymaking, government, and regulatory agencies

 - Sustainability coordinator for business and governments